 But, we were here for the water.
 With some hard bargaining, our rafting plan was thrown into action, thanks to the lovely people at Futaleufu Outdoor Center.
 Our kayakers were set up with boats and the rafters were introduced to our guides.
 We’d put in the next morning, show off our skills, and then take it from there.

 Day One: Bridge to Bridge, Bridge to Macal

 Carefully prying my head through the tight latex neck gasket of my dry top, my body shivered with adrenaline as I saw the river for the first time.
 It was exactly how I imagined it — giant, blue, and absolutely terrifying.

 Known as the more mellow introductory section, the bridge to bridge stretch was our chance to get a feel for the water and work on our cohesiveness as a paddle crew.
 Turns out “mellow” on the Futa actually translates to big, pushy Class III-IV whitewater.
 Holy crap is that stuff fun, though!

-The bridge to bridge section is chalk full of rapids, big splashes, and even bigger holes (the hole at the bottom of Mundaca will rock your world).
+The Bridge to Bridge section is chock-full of rapids, big splashes, and even bigger holes (the hole at the bottom of Mundaca will rock your world).
 In my opinion, it’s the perfect kind of whitewater — technical and big, but non-consequential.
 Ain’t nobody trying to drown!!
-Our first run down, I think most of us were still in awe that we were on in a river in the middle of Patagonia.
-The time flew by and before we knew it we were at take out.
+On our first run down, I think most of us were still in awe that we were on in a river in the middle of Patagonia.
+The time flew by and before we knew it we were at takeout.
 Now that we were a smooth-oiled paddling machine, we were given the option to run Bridge to Bridge again, then continue on to the two class V rapids below.